ImgBotApp/InternetNL/faqs/report/test/bad_en.md

-Failed at least one subtest ⇒ no full score for test section
+Failed at least one subtest ⇒ no full score in test section